 During his studies, Engonopoulos traveled to Paris, Vienna, Munich, and around Italy for artistic inspiration.
 Upon his return to Greece and the completion of his studies, the artist began teaching painting, art history, and scenography at the Polytechneio in Athens.

-Much of Engonopoulos’s early works were painted using tempera on paper, and depicted traditional Greek houses in bright colors.
-As his artistic vision developed, he began to focus on ancient Greek history and mythology, placing well known figures from myth into strange and unexpected circumstances or physical forms.
+Many of Engonopoulos’s early works were painted using tempera on paper and depicted traditional Greek houses in bright colors.
+As his artistic vision developed, he began to focus on ancient Greek history and mythology, placing well-known figures from myth into strange and unexpected circumstances or physical forms.

 — Xavier Daniel (@xavierdaniel999) December 11, 2018

 Modern Greek painter was also a renowned poet